 For Texas Renters in Crisis

-If you're behind on rent in Texas — whether you're in Houston, Dallas-Fort Worth, San Antonio, Austin, or anywhere in between — this guide walks through the programs, the law, and the practical options in the order that actually works.
+If you're behind on rent in Texas — whether you're in Houston, Dallas-Fort Worth, San Antonio, Austin, or anywhere in between — two things shape your options here: Texas runs one of the fastest eviction processes in the country, and rental help is handled locally, county by county, across all 254 of them.
+This guide covers the county and city programs, Texas eviction law, and the practical steps in the order that works.

 Texas rental assistance in 2026 looks very different than it did during the pandemic.
 The big statewide programs — Texas Rent Relief and the Texas Eviction Diversion Program — closed in 2023.
 Austin's city-run rental assistance program closed in March 2026.
 The help that still exists flows through counties, cities, nonprofits, and legal aid — and knowing which door to knock on matters more than ever in a state where eviction moves fast.